warestack/platform/backend/node-js-express/node-js-express-postgresql/README.md

-# Node Express - PostgreSQL with Javascript Seed
+# Node Express - PostgreSQL with Javascript Blueprint

-This seed helps you kickstart your Node.js projects using Express.js and **Javascript** with integrated PostgreSQL support through Sequelize.
+This blueprint helps you kickstart your Node.js projects using Express.js and **Javascript** with integrated PostgreSQL support through Sequelize.
 Additionally, it includes a `healthz` endpoint, essential for automated deployments on Warestack.